PUT-JUG/lab-tasfrs/src/Publishing data.md

 ros2 interface show geometry_msgs/msg/Twist
 ```

 The `Twist` structure contains two 3D vectors.
 The first vector defines the linear velocity and the second defines the angular velocity.
 Our robotic turtle, unlike multi-rotor drones, is a non-holonomic system.
 This means that the robot can move forward/backward (`x` axis) and rotate around the `z` axis.
-To move the robot, you need to publish data to the `/turtle1/cmd_vel` theme by setting the appropriate values for linear and angular velocity:
+To move the robot, you need to publish data to the `/turtle1/cmd_vel` topic by setting the appropriate values for linear and angular velocity:

 ```bash
 ros2 topic pub /turtle1/cmd_vel geometry_msgs/msg/Twist "linear: